carlos8f/modeler/README.md

 ## Idea

-Some "object-relational mapping systems" and try to do everything, and in doing so become a huge steaming pile of shit that no one can figure out.
+Some "object-relational mapping systems" try to do everything, and in doing so become a huge steaming pile of shit that no one can figure out.
 They typically encourage the developer to become lazy and wasteful by baiting them with magically automatic cascading loaders made possible by a hidden entourage of expensive hooks